temporalio/features/features/signal/signal_with_start/README.md

 # Signal with start

-In Temporal, one can send a signal that will start a workflow execution if the specified workflow execution is not already running.
+One can send a signal that will start a workflow execution if the specified workflow execution is not already running.
 In such cases the signal is immediately delivered to the newly started workflow.